ubccpsc/classy/docs/instructor/autograde.md

 The URL is a protected route accessible by authorized users.
 A student may only access files from the `student` folder, while admins may access all folders, etc.

-Output files that are created by your container should be documented in the `attachments` attribute in the `report.json` file, but it is optional to document the persistant files.
+Output files that are created by your container should be documented in the `attachments` attribute in the `report.json` file, but it is optional to document the persistent files.
 The `attachments` attribute allows one to also document the user type that has access to files.
-If there is a need to do data analysis, these fields may be beneficial, as one does not have to look for files manually in the filesystem where persistant data is archived after the school semester ends.
+If there is a need to do data analysis, these fields may be beneficial, as one does not have to look for files manually in the filesystem where persistent data is archived after the school semester ends.

 AutoTest provides input for your AutoGrade container, but it is the responsibility of the instructor to provide output data for AutoTest to consume and persist.
 Data that is not properly managed will BE LOST FOREVER after a grading run is completed.
 At a bare minimum, the output data must contain a report.json file that tells AutoTest the grade results of the container run.
 A `stdio.txt` file will be produced automatically by AutoTest.
 If log information is output to the console in your container, AutoTest will automatically record the output data and store it for you.
 However, you may also choose to implement custom logging and output it to the `/output/admin` or `/output/staff` directories with a user role perspective in mind.